UKCloud/documentation/articles/vmware/vmw-how-upgrade-edge.md

 This guide shows you how to check the existing version of your edge gateway and, if necessary, upgrade it to the latest available version.
 If you need any assistance with the upgrade process, contact the support team by raising a service request in the [My Calls](https://portal.ukcloud.com/support/my_calls) section of the UKCloud Portal.

-We highly recommend that you upgrade your edge gateways to 6.2.*x* so that you can then convert them to advanced gateways.
-Upgrading to 6.2.*x* also fixes known issues with TcpUdp firewall rules.

 > [!NOTE]
-> You must upgrade all edge gateways to 6.2.*x* prior to our planned upgrade to vCloud Director 9.1.
+> In preparation for our planned upgrade to vCloud Director 9.7, you must convert your edges to advanced gateways.
+For more information, see [*How to convert your edge to an advanced gateway*](vmw-how-convert-edge.md).
+>
+> If you're already using advanced gateways, you should upgrade them to 6.4.*x*.

 ## Intended audience

 To complete the steps in this guide you must have access to the UKCloud Portal and vCloud Director.

-## Prerequisites

-Before you attempt to upgrade your edge gateway, check for the following.

-## Check current version
+## Checking the current version of your edge gateway

-To check the existing version of your edge gateway:
+Before you attempt to upgrade your edge gateway, check for the existing version of your edge gateway:

 1. Log in to the UKCloud Portal.